a-ws-m/unlockNN/docs/modules/unlocknn.megnet_utils.rst

-.. currentmodule:: unlockgnn.megnet_utils
+.. currentmodule:: unlocknn.megnet_utils

 MEGNet utilities
 ================

-This module provides some convenience utilities used in the unlockGNN backend.
+This module provides some convenience utilities used in the unlockNN backend.
 For most end users, the only function of interest here is:

 .. autofunction:: default_megnet_config